Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 Optimize communication

-Many airlines’ customer service plans note that they will provide passengers with compensation “upon request.”
+Many airlines’ customer service plans say they will provide passengers with compensation “upon request.”
 If a delay appears to qualify for compensation according to the airline’s policy, don’t expect the airline staff to take a stack of Hyatt Regency vouchers and make it rain.

 “We do not see airlines proactively reaching out to inform passengers of their rights to compensation.
 Passengers must be proactive in demanding any compensation that is owed to them,” says Applebaum.